 - Length and breadth of the nominee's activities and leadership

 - Unique or unsung contributions made to Cornell

 - Involvement with Cornell since the nominee's graduation

-- University trustees are not eligible until their term ends
+- University trustees and members of the selection committee are not eligible until their term ends.

 Then, complete the nomination tool.

 Gifts to Cornell, professional achievements, and non-Cornell volunteer service are not considered when selecting honorees.